GunnarIsenberg/Gunnar_JavaFrameworks_School/README.md

 Generated images using DALLE for our products.
 Placed them in resources/static/images.
 Created a controller for the about page titled AboutController in java/controllers/AboutController.
 Altered MainScreenController to include a GetMapping on /about on lines 54 - 57.

+## PART_E_PROMPT:
+(E.  Add a sample inventory appropriate for your chosen store to the application.
+You should have five parts and five products in your sample inventory and should not overwrite existing data in the database.

+Note: Make sure the sample inventory is added only when both the part and product lists are empty.
+When adding the sample inventory appropriate for the store, the inventory is stored in a set so duplicate items cannot be added to your products.
+When duplicate items are added, make a “multi-pack” part.)

+## PART_E_NOTES:
+Generated a list of items (computer components), and products that are made of the components (full systems).